 Blueberries ultimately reach a height of six feet or more with a spread of four feet or more.
 Therefore, the rows should be at least eight feet apart with plants spaced no closer than six feet apart, unless a hedge is desired.
 The top of the root clump should be close to the surface if a mulch is used or about four inches deep without mulch.

-For well-balanced mineral soils, a yearly application of an organic fertilizer, such as Cottonseed meal, is ideal.
+For well-balanced mineral soils, a yearly application of an organic fertilizer, such as Cottonseed meal, is ideal or another fertilizer for acid-loving plants.
 It should be applied in early spring, on the surface of the mulch in a broad ring around the plant, regardless of plant size.
 The yearly addition of phosphorus or potassium or both are important for fruit production.

 After the plant is established, you may remove old wood.
 Some of the thrifty vegetative wood may be removed to prevent the plant from becoming too sprawling or too high.
 Blueberries become sweeter the longer they remain on the bush.
 The only reason to pick early (as they turn color), is to prevent the birds from eating them first.
 Home gardeners often protect their plants from birds with netting or bird scare tape.
-See our Main Catalog for bird repellent supplies.
-For more information on pruning and training of berries, see Fruits and Berries for the Home Garden, by Lewis Hill.
+See our website for bird repellent supplies.